Phlebotomy Certification Rockford, Illinois

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has examination materials based upon their credentialing exams.
 Be positive to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.